thulasi29n/aws-elasticbeanstalk/README.md

      5.1) IAM Role -- Create a new role and assign permission 'AmazonDynamoDBFullAccess'.
         ( This name of the role can be copied bean syalk instance and can be mapped) (refer screenshots pdf for more info)

-6. Try to insert the registry once again.
+6. Try to insert the registry once again(using public-ip of EC2 instance).
 It should go through with out any issues this time.

 7. Create Cloud Front Distribution
-     7.1) Allowed HTTP methods: GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE
+     7.1) Allowed HTTP methods: GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE 7.2) Attach Cloudfront to Load-balancer created in step 2.8

 8. SSH into EC2 instance --> ssh ec2-user@<PUBLIC_IP> -i <ssh_private_key>
      8.1) Install stress tool to run stress test sudo amazon-linux-extras install epel -y sudo yum install stress -y